cmichaelgraham/aurelia-typescript/Aurelia-TypeScript-IDE-VS2013.md

 ```

 ## Ok, VS2013 should now be able to build with ts1.5alpha!

-We used this to compile Aurelia es6 code with es6 module support.

 if you are using any type definitions that use ```export = <....>``` change it to ```export default <....>```
 the typescript team is still working out es6 modules and all of the definitions out there at https://github.com/Microsoft/TypeScript/issues/2242 so this may change.